KabirUberoi/HaDeK/Approach2/README.md

      ```
      Richard Keith Mahler (August 5, 1953 in Austin, Texas - March 2, 2005 in Jupiter, Florida) was a starting pitcher in Major League Baseball who played for the Atlanta Braves (1979-1988, 1991), Cincinnati Reds (1989-1990) and Montreal Expos (1991).
      ```
-     The subject is being linked to an empty string ("").
+     The subject is being linked to an '''Gustav Mahler''' instead of '''Richard Mahler'''.

 2. **No Direct Link Exists:**
    - Example: The system forms a link between "John_Russell_Reynolds" and "Neurology".
 There is no direct link between them, hence this link is given a score of 0.
 However, there is a link between "John_Russell_Reynolds" and "Neurologist".